alecks/pylon-cli/site/src/3_publishing.md

 # Publishing

 Once everything's set up, you can start publishing with the CLI.
-Make sure you're in the directory of a properly-configured project before trying to publish.
+Make sure you're in the directory of a properly configured project before trying to publish.

 ## Editing the code